ramene/kubeadm-vagrant/README.md

 > _The steps outlined are designed for Mac/Linux based CLI/Shell._

-The following assumptions are made along with some links to help you get started on addressing these assumptions
+The following assumptions are made

 1. You have a working understanding of virtualbox, vagrant and/or similar hypervisors
 2. You have a general understanding of Ethereum and Developing application on the blockchain